pynetscript/reality/README.md

 {"device_type":"cisco_ios","ip":"2001:db8:acab:a001::130"}]
 ```

-- Finally i copy/pasted the output into router/7200.json which is going to be used by cmdrunner.py as the <2nd_argument>.
+- Copy/paste the output into router/7200.json which is going to be used by runner.py as the <2nd_argument>.

+# 2nd argument (Option 2: GET devices via Netbox API)

+- This will only be used if the 2nd argument is "netbox.json" and the file netbox.json exists.
+- For example these command are legal:
+  - `python2 runner.py netbox.json cmd.txt`
+  - `python3 runner.py netbox.json cmd.txt`
+- For example these command are not legal:
+  - `python2 runner.py /netbox.json cmd.txt`
+  - `python3 runner.py /netbox.json cmd.txt`

-# 1st argument (cmdrunner.py)
+# 1st argument (runner.py)

 This is the main script that we will run.